 You are now ready to save the file.
-Note that a \ has appeared after (untitled) to indicate that there are changes that have not been saved.
+Note that a has appeared after (untitled) to indicate that there are changes that have not been saved.
 Click on the "Save" button to save your file.
 You can choose any folder you wish.
 Notice that in the "File name:" and "Files of type:" areas, Dr. Java has filled in "Hello" - the name of the class - and Java source files.
 This means that the proposed name of your file is Hello.java; it is important for Java that the name of the file ends in .java to indicate Java source code, and it is also very important that the name of the file matches the name of the class inside the file.
 Therefore, you should accept the proposed names by clicking Save.

-Note that (untitled)\ in the left area has changed to Hello.java, and the \ has been removed to indicate that there are no unsaved changes.
+Note that (untitled) in the left area has changed to Hello.java, and the has been removed to indicate that there are no unsaved changes.
+The complete folder path of the file also appears at the bottom of the screen.

 The buttons in the Dr. Java window related to operations with code are the "Compile", "Run", "Test", and "Javadoc".
 A Java program must be compiled before it can be run.
 The compiler checks that your program obeys the rules of the Java language, and then translates the code into a format that the machine can understand.
 Clicking the "Compile" button will compile the current file.
 Output from the compiler will appear in the lower area.
-If everything was okay, you will see a message reporting the successful compilation in the compiler output view.
+If everything was okay, you will see the message "Last compilation completed successfully" in the compiler output view.